floydspace/serverless-esbuild/README.md

 ### Supported Runtimes

-This plugin will automatically set the esbuild `target` to the optimized target.
+This plugin will automatically set the esbuild `target` for the following supported Serverless runtimes

-The following Serverless runtimes are supported and map to the following `target`

 AWS: